mbleichner/koti/README.md

   to keep your system from drifting over time.
 Also it's really slow and inefficient.
 - **decman** is a really nice tool that I used for a while.
 Unfortunately, it makes a few assumptions about the order of things to execute that lead to technical problems.
 For example - usually you install packages and then set up the corresponding config files, but in other cases you need to set up some config files before installing packages (think of `pacman.conf`).
-Decman doesn't allow you to control this, which means when you have to setup a system from scratch, it will crash and you need to fix it by hand.
+Decman doesn't allow you to control this, which means when you try to setup a system from scratch, you will run into crashes that need to be fixed by hand.

 # TODOs